hprasadsakhare/Solana-bulls-/README.md

 #### |------------|--------------|--------------|------------|--------------|--------------------|--------------|
 #### | GOOG       | amR3...7rs   | $88.8        | 6 SOL      | ADP1...WyPr  | $56                | User 1       |

 #### This table displays a snapshot of a past bet on Google (GOOG) between User 1 and User 2.
 User 1 predicted a stock amount of $88.8 and wagered 6 SOL tokens, while User 2 challenged with a guess of $56.
-The winner of this particular bet was User 1.
+The winner of this particular bet was User 1. pre

 #### Feel free to explore your betting history and relive the excitement of each financial prediction!